MohdFaizU/LeetCode-Array-Problems/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License](LICENSE) .
 Feel free to use and modify the code as per the license terms.